Nike Air Vapormax Flyknit 3

 Moreover, these Nike shoes are available in brilliant colorways, which some sneakerheads label as among the best color schemes and themes they’ve seen.
 Here are a few standout colorways to check out: lava grey, cookies and cream, white/university gold/photo blue/habanero red, black/volt/blue lagoon/black, black/pink blast/hyper turquoise/black, and flash crimson/cool grey/blue fury/black.

 The Flyknit 3 is even more daring than its predecessors.
 Its weaved textures and vibrant colors flaunt doses of Haute couture-ish vibes that tickle the modern sensibilities.
-It also has a tongue label inspired from Apollo space suit patches, literally exudes out-of-this-world vibes.
+It also has a tongue label inspired by Apollo spacesuit patches, literally exudes out-of-this-world vibes.
 All this on top of the revolutionary VaporMax midsole.

 The road to the VaporMax franchise began in 1978, with the debut of Nike’s Tailwind.
 It was the first shoe that dreamed to literally walk on air.
 From this innovative model, along with Frank Rudy’s idea of air cushioning system, sprang the foundations of Nike’s Air technology.

 In 1987, the Nike Air Max 1, designed by the legendary Tinker Hatfield, made its debut.
 The Air Max 1 had showcased a distinct silhouette with a transparent pocket in the heel side filled in with air.
 Nike banked on this model and never stopped innovating on its idea of an air-filled midsole.
 In 2017, Nike had reached a milestone or an apex in innovation: that is the Vapormax series.
 These sneakers have a full-length, air-filled, contoured midsole, dubbed as the closest thing we’ll ever get to actually experience running on air.